 and the Journal for the Scientific Study of Religion

-With her colleagues she received the 2008 Donald MacNamara Award for outstanding article of the year.
-In 2009 John Jay College awarded her the Donald MacNamara Award for Junior Faculty, in 2008, 2009, and 2012 she was the recipient of John Jay College’s Research Excellence Award, and in 2011 she received the John Jay College's Midcareer Award.
+In 2008, 2009, 2012, and 2016 she was the recipient of John Jay College’s Research Excellence Award, and in 2011 she received the John Jay College's Midcareer Award.
 Her research has been supported with grants from the Robert Wood Johnson Foundation, the National Consortium for the Study of Terrorism and Responses to Terrorism, and the Chiang Ching-kuo Foundation, Templeton Religion Trust of Nassau, Bahamas, and the Society for the Scientific Study of Religion.